Literacy

 Here are some ways in which teachers can build and strengthen background knowledge:

-1. Do Deep Dives into Themes
+1. Do deep dives into topics

-Consider organizing your lesson plans by themes, devoting a sizable block of time to allow students to explore a topic fully.
+Consider organizing your lesson plans by topics, devoting a sizable block of time to allow students to explore a topic fully.
 For example, if you’re studying penguins with your elementary students, have the class do a deep dive into the world of penguins, learning all about their habitat, behavior, diet, and more.
 Provide them with multiple entry points into learning about penguins: fiction, nonfiction, videos, or even a trip to a local aquarium.
 Introduce them to several different books about penguins.

 • What kinds of settings or descriptions can evoke a sense of fear?